Dispersik-com/solar_system_models/README.md

 **--num_sun_rays** - specifies the number of sun rays and expects an integer value.
 It has a default value of **100**.

+To enable the sun rays, simply click on the sun.

+If you want to exit - press "q".